 Before you do that, though, take a long, hard look at what got you into credit card debt in the first place.
 Be realistic.
 What are your spending habits like?
 Are you going to get into debt all over again once you’ve repaid your credit cards?

 If you’re like most big spenders, paying off your credit cards won’t solve your problem.
 Instead of putting your home on the line, consider a new approach to budgeting so that you aren’t tempted to overspend in the future.

 College is a huge expense, so it’s no wonder many people want to use a home equity loan just to help put their children through college.
 However, if you do this, you’ll be shouldering a huge burden that will probably still be with you long after retirement.

 Student loans are a better bet for most families.
 It’s also a good idea to have your kids take on at least part of the debt themselves.
 After all, they have decades of working years ahead of them, so they’ll have more time to pay off a loan.

 You can use a home equity loan as a good way to expand an already-successful business.
 But staking your house is a risky move, and you should never do it unless you are absolutely certain that your venture is going to be a success.

 Unfortunately, 8 out of 10 small businesses fail within 18 months of being launched.
 That’s an 80 percent failure rate.
 This means that whatever your small business is, it has only a very slim chance of success.

 Clearly, it’s not a good idea to put your house on the line for a small business that hasn’t even gotten off the ground yet.
 It’s a better idea to raise funds from family and friends in order to get your enterprise up and running.

-We've gone over the risks of home equity loans, but we haven’t talked about the other option that's out there.
+We’ve gone over the risks behind some of the ways you can use a home equity loan, but we haven’t talked about the other options out there.